Altavilla’s up-and-down season takes turn for the better with return to Mariners bullpen

 This baseball season hasn’t yet reached its halfway point, but it’s already been full of twists and turns for Seattle Mariners reliever Dan Altavilla.

-The 27-year-old right-hander returned to the big-league club Friday afternoon from Triple-A Tacoma — in place of reliever Tayler Scott, who was optioned back to the Rainiers — to begin his third stint with the Mariners since March.
+The 27-year-old right-hander returned to the big-league club on Friday afternoon from Triple-A Tacoma in place of reliever Tayler Scott, who was optioned back to the Rainiers.
+It’s Altavilla’s third stint with the Mariners since March.

-Altavilla’s first two stays with Seattle lasted a combined two appearances, less than one complete inning and nine batters.
-He came on in relief during the Mariners’ series against Oakland in Japan, allowing a hit and a walk before being pulled after 1/3.
-Last month, he joined Seattle in Boston for one game, allowing three earned runs on one hit and four walks, again in just 1/3 of an inning.
+His first two stays with Seattle lasted a combined two appearances, less than a complete inning and nine batters.
+He came on in relief during the Mariners’ series against Oakland in Japan, allowing a hit and a walk before being pulled.
+Last month, he joined Seattle in Boston for one game, allowing three earned runs on one hit and four walks.

-After each appearance, Altavilla was sent back to the minors to sort out his command.
-He has spent stretches with both Tacoma and Double-A Arkansas since, and moved up and down through the minor league ranks multiple times since he was first optioned to the Rainiers when Seattle trimmed its roster to 25 players after returning from Japan.
+Altavilla was sent back to the minors with the intention of sorting out his command.
+He has spent stretches with both Tacoma and Double-A Arkansas since, and moved up and down since he was first optioned to the Rainiers when Seattle trimmed its roster to 25 players after returning from Japan.

 “I think the biggest takeaway is baseball is extremely hard, and you go through times when you’ve got to make adjustments,” Altavilla said.
 “I learned first-hand that I had to make those adjustments and just getting through that step was huge for me mentally and physically, just feeling really good, and working my way back.
 I’m really happy to be here and excited for what’s next.”

-Altavilla was optioned to Tacoma for the first time at the end of March, and continued to struggle through five games, posting an 11.57 ERA in 4 2/3 innings before ultimately being transferred to Arkansas.
+Altavilla’s first stay in Tacoma was a struggle.
+In five games, he posted an 11.57 ERA in 4 2/3 innings before ultimately being transferred to Arkansas.

 “At first it seemed like a huge whirlwind, but I just broke it down and got back to being who I am, and just tried to keep it as simple as possible, getting back to the simple delivery and getting after it on the mound,” Altavilla said.